wvollebregt/frontend-dev-assignment/README.md

 ## Exercises

 You will find the **exercises and associated instructions** in separate named folders(exercise-1, exercise-2, etc.) in the root of this project. **Follow the instructions in the folders and complete the exercises one by one**.
-Try not to spend more than **8 hours**.

 ## Folder Structure